 The Cistercians who now occupy the Certosa di Pavia are a silent order.
 They live in individual two storey cells around the Great Cloister.
 Each cell has its own small garden and a hatch by the door which allows food to be delivered to the monks without any need for communication.

 The monks make their own herbal liqueurs, soaps and scents, which are on sale to visitors.
-As we discovered, the monk who serves in the shop may speak to customers, but only in a whisper!
+As I discovered, the monk who serves in the shop may speak to customers, but only in a whisper!

 Visiting the Certosa di Pavia